 In 2014, the designer collaborated with Versus, the younger sister brand of Versace, on a capsule collection, eventually becoming creative director.
 In 2015, Versus’s retail sales more than doubled compared to the previous year, while wholesale revenues rose 21.4 percent.

 In his current role at Yves Saint Laurent, Vaccarello is responsible for the house’s womenswear and menswear lines.
-In August, the designer put his eponymous label on hold to focus on his biggest challenge yet at Kering’s most profitable brand.
+The designer has put his eponymous label on hold to focus on his biggest challenge yet at one of Kering’s most profitable brands.